eonx-com/easy-monorepo/packages/EasyWebhook/readme.md

 ### Send webhooks asynchronously

 By default, this package will send webhooks asynchronously if possible.
 This logic can be changed for every webhook at the configuration level by setting `send_async = false`.
-It can also be change for specific webhook using the `sendNow()` method.
+It can also be changed for specific webhook using the `sendNow()` method.

 ```php